Monkey

 Germany's most–capped player (83 for West Germany, 67 for Germany – total 150, 1980–2000); substituted 2 minutes from the end of the 1999 Champions' League final (with Munich winning) Click to show or hide the answer

-First European Footballer of the Year, 1956; first Football Writers' Association (English) Player of the Year, 1947–8; first professional footballer to be knighted Click to show or hide the answer
+First winner of the Ballon d'Or (1956 – best known then, in the UK, as the European Player of the Year Award; first Football Writers' Association (English) Player of the Year, 1947–8; first professional footballer to be knighted Click for more information Click to show or hide the answer

 Second teenager, after Pelé, to score in a World Cup Final (2018); second player (after Geoff Hurst) to score a hat–trick in a World Cup Final (2022) Click to show or hide the answer